MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 ### Build and test

-After assembling your team, reviewing the recommended technical resources, and developing a plan to stage your projects and deployment, you will hopefully have a well-documented plan.
+After assembling your team, reviewing the recommended technical resources, and developing a plan to stage your projects and deployment, you'll hopefully have a well-documented plan.
 Before formally adopting the plan, be sure to build and test the configurations in a test environment.

 Each technical area, such as a Conditional Access policy set, can be secured by enabling functionality across the tenant.
-However, a wrongly configured policy will have far reaching consequences.
+However, a wrongly configured policy can have far reaching consequences.
 For example, a badly written Conditional Access policy may lock all administrators out of a tenant.
 To mitigate risk, consider deploying a test or QA tenant to implement each feature as you become familiar with it, or roll it out for the first time.
 A test or QA tenant should be reasonably representative of your current user environment and be accurate enough for you to perform QA functions to test that the enabled functionality is understood and supportive of the function it is securing.

 The [RAMP Checklist](/security/zero-trust/user-access-productivity-validate-trust) can be used to track your progress.
 It lists both planning and implementation steps.
 The QA tenant is the test bed of the implementation actions as they are performed for the first time.